 - You Don’t Regularly Visit Your Dentist (Every six months)

-Regularly visiting your dentist will ensure that any minor issues you may have are discovered and treated in a timely manner.
+Regularly visiting your dentist will ensure that any minor issues you may have been discovered and treated in a timely manner.

 - Your Gums are Bleeding/Sore